Beatrice Straight

-Beatrice Whitney Straight (August 2, 1914 – April 7, 2001) was an American theatre, film and television actress and a member of the prominent Whitney family.
-She was an Academy Award and Tony Award winner as well as an Emmy Award nominee.
+Beatrice Whitney Straight (August 2, 1914 – April 7, 2001) was an American theatre, film, television and radio actress and a member of the prominent Whitney family.
+She was both an Academy Award and Tony Award winner, as well as a Primetime Emmy Award nominee.

 Straight made her Broadway debut in The Possessed (1939).
 Her other Broadway roles included Viola in Twelfth Night (1941), Catherine Sloper in The Heiress (1947) and Lady Macduff in Macbeth (1948).
 For her role as Elizabeth Proctor in the production of The Crucible (1953), she won the Tony Award for Best Featured Actress in a Play.
 For the satirical film Network (1976), she won the Academy Award for Best Supporting Actress.
-Her performance is the shortest ever to win an Academy Award for acting, at five minutes and two seconds of screen time.
-She also received an Emmy Award nomination for the miniseries The Dain Curse (1978).
-Straight also appeared as Mother Christophe in The Nun's Story (1959) and Dr. Martha Lesh in Poltergeist (1982).
+Her performance is the shortest ever to win an Academy Award for acting (at five minutes and two seconds of screen time).
+She also received a Primetime Emmy Award nomination for the miniseries The Dain Curse (1978).
+Straight also appeared as Mother Christophe in The Nun's Story (1959) and as paranormal investigator Dr. Martha Lesh in Poltergeist (1982).

 Early life

 Beatrice Whitney Straight was born in Old Westbury, New York, the daughter of Dorothy Payne Whitney of the Whitney family, and Willard Dickerman Straight, an investment banker, diplomat, and career U.S. Army officer.
 Her maternal grandfather was political leader and financier William Collins Whitney.
-In 1918, when Straight was four years old, her father died in France of influenza during the great epidemic while serving with the United States Army during World War I. Following her mother's remarriage to British agronomist Leonard K. Elmhirst in 1925, the family moved to Devon, England.
+In 1918, when Straight was four years old, her father died in France of influenza during the great epidemic while serving with the United States Army during World War I.

+Following her mother's remarriage to British agronomist Leonard K. Elmhirst in 1925, the family moved to Devon, England.
 It was there that Straight was educated at Dartington Hall and began acting in amateur theater productions.
 In the 1930s, she attended the Cornish School in Seattle where many of her teachers at Dartington Hall were from and to which both she and her mother became major benefactors.